 - Click Next.

-- On the third screen, you do not need to enter any settings, click Next.
+- In the dialog, click Next (you do not need to enter any settings).

-- On the final screen, select the protocol the QoS applies to.
-For Zendesk Talk this will be limited to UDP.
+- In the next dialog, select the protocol that the QoS applies to.
+For the Salesloft Dialer, this is limited to UDP.

-To ensure QWAVE is enabled and startup is automatic
+To ensure QWAVE is activated and startup is automatic

-- Paste the following into the command line:
+- Paste the following text into the command line:

 net start QWAVE